WonderOS logo dots

 WonderOS is an ongoing research project exploring how the future of personal computing might substantially increase opportunity, agency, curiosity, and creativity.

-More specifically, WonderOS experiments with an itemized user environment.
+More specifically, WonderOS experiments with an itemized operator environment.
 The item is an alternative boundary for our digital things which may let us interact with our devices more fluidly, and reflect our thinking more accurately, across our entire personal computing domain.

 Items are separate from the interfaces that render them and the services that supply them, allowing operators to have the final say on how their systems work, how they interact with their things, and what services bring new items into their systems.